intro-to-data-science-23-workshop/07_Geodata_Estigene_Petrilli_Wu/README.md

 ### Session contents

 This session will introduce you to the geocoding workflow with R and sf.
-Geocoding is the computational process by which a physical address is converted into geographic coordinates. dplyr is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges, including the manipulation of datasets and variables.
+Geocoding is the computational process by which a physical address is converted into geographic coordinates. sf is a package used for working with geospatial data, enabling the creation, manipulation, and analysis of spatial data like points, lines, and polygons.

 ### Main learning objectives

 The goals of this session are to (1) equip you with conceptual knowledge about the sf package and geocoding workflow, (2) show you the HOW MANY?
-TBD key verbs of the pacakge, and (3) provide you with practice material as well as some further readings.
+TBD key verbs of the package, and (3) provide you with practice material as well as some further readings.

 ## Instructors